-Attorneys Ryan Osterholm and Lindsay Lien Rinholen have talked with over 30 of these people, and they have filed 3 lawsuits against Fareway and the company that made the chicken salad, Triple T Specialty Meats, Inc. They will be filing another lawsuit against Fareway and Triple T Specialty Meats next week.
+Our Salmonella attorneys have talked with over 30 of these people, and they have filed three lawsuits against Fareway and the company that made the chicken salad, Triple T Specialty Meats, Inc. They will be filing another lawsuit against Fareway and Triple T Specialty Meats next week.
 We anticipate that this will be the fourth of a number of lawsuits.

 With respect to the confirmed outbreak cases, the first reported date of onset of illness is January 8, 2018, and the last is February 18, 2018.
-We anticipate additional confirmed cases in the following weeks because it takes between 2 and 4 weeks between the time when a person becomes ill and when the illness is reported.
+We anticipate additional confirmed cases in the following weeks because it takes between two and four weeks between the time when a person becomes ill and when the illness is reported.

 The people sickened in this Salmonella outbreak linked to Fareway chicken salad range in age from 7 to 89 years, with a median age of 59.
 More than half of those sickened are female, and some are children.